cciw-uk/data-protection/Decisions and actions document.rst

   * Our policy on not having long documents that no-one will read.

   * We don't need to repeat or summarise anything that is in the GDPR.
-A large amount of the document adapted from EMW is repetition of the GDPR, which actually brings dangers — Chinese whispers — as well as adding a lot of extra words.
+I estimate about 75% of the document adapted from EMW is repetition of the GDPR, which actually brings dangers — Chinese whispers — as well as adding a lot of extra words.

   * We don't need to mention that we will "comply with the GDPR", or slightly more specific things like "we'll store data securely" - just like we don't